 Probate is a court process to validate will or determine heirship.
 If there is no will, the court will determine heirs at law.

 - If assets are not accessible, or cannot be transferred to proper parties by other means

 - If debts are owed to creditors

 - Will require posting of bond and supervision by court, unless independent administration is authorized.

-- Executor not required if no debts at the time of death and will clearly indicates the disposition of all assets.
+- Executor not required if no debts at the time of death and will clearly indicate the disposition of all assets.

 Alternatives to Probate include:

 - Beneficiary Designation

 The individual can revoke advance directives and other legal documents at any time.